 - 1 teaspoon onion powder

-- Drain beans and combine them with cream of mushrooms soup, sour cream, soy sauce, granulated garlic, onion powder, and black pepper; mix well.
-Pour into a greased 9X13 casserole dish.
+- Preheat the oven to 350°F and lightly spray a 9x13-inch casserole dish with nonstick cooking spray.
+Drain beans and combine them with cream of mushrooms soup, sour cream, soy sauce, granulated garlic, onion powder, and black pepper; mix well.
+Pour into the prepared casserole dish.

-- Bake at 350 degrees F for 30 to 35 minutes or until bubbly.
+- Bake for 30 to 35 minutes or until bubbly.
 Remove from oven and top with fried onion and almonds.
 Return to oven for 8 to 10 minutes or until onions are toasted and golden brown.